skyconqueror/skyconqueror.github.io/biography.md

 1997 – current

-Skyconqueror is a straight heavy metal band founded in the surroundings of M&uuml;nster (North Western Germany) in early 1997 by Hellduke  and Messiah Of Evil .
+Skyconqueror is a straight heavy metal band founded in the surroundings of Münster (North Western Germany) in early 1997 by Hellduke  and Messiah Of Evil .
 Shortly after Mayhem became part of the band as the bassist and Nick Grave followed as the lead singer.